Do you ever have times when you’re wondering what to talk about? Sometimes it’s difficult to think of what to say to keep a conversation going.

 We’ve all been there.

-This collection of fun conversation ideas and great talking topics will help you spark an interesting chat with anyone you encounter.
+This collection of fun conversation ideas and good topics to talk about will help you spark an interesting chat with anyone you encounter.

 Now is the best time to create rapport.